godotengine/godot-docs/tutorials/rendering/renderers.rst

 Keep in mind every game is unique, and this is only a starting point.
 For example, you might choose to use the Compatibility renderer even though you have the latest GPU, so you can support the widest range of hardware.
-Or you might want to use the Forward+ renderer for a 2D game, so you can advanced features like compute shaders.
+Or you might want to use the Forward+ renderer for a 2D game, so you can use advanced features like compute shaders.

 Switching between renderers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~